dragan-ivanovic/logish/README.md

 "World")`, which unifies (asserts logical equality between) the query variable `q` and string literal `"World"`.

+Technically, the argument to `run()` is a function that accepts a logic variable created by `run()` and returns a goal (to the right of `->` in our example).
+What `run()` does next is to execute (i.e., try to satisfy) the goal, which may result in zero or more solutions.
+For each solution, `run()` puts the value of the logic variable in the resulting stream.
+This is done lazily: only when the code accessing the stream tries to get the next element, the next solution of the goal is computed.
+Since a goal may succeed infinitely many times, the resulting stream may be infinite.

 Java expression `run(q -> unify(q, "World")` can be read as a question: \`_Which values of `q` make goal `unify(q, "World")` true?_' The only solution for _q_ is equal to the string literal `"World"`, and therefore resulting